This is part 3 of the Safe Surfing Guide series. You may check other parts as well to read the complete safe surfing guide.

 The simple way to mitigate the damage of new malicious code/link in your email is to use webmail for any new emails, instead of using any email client, which manage your emails in your computer.
 For example, M$ Outlook and Thunderbird are the two commonly used email client packages.

-Most webmail systems gives some sort of protection against such threats.
+Most webmail systems give some sort of protection against such threats.
 For example, Gmail will find and mark most of the phishing links.
-AOL webmail disables all links in the email by default: if you need open it, you need confirm the operation.
-New Yahoo webmail also sees a lot of improvement on identifying spam and phishing emails.
+AOL webmail disables all links in the email by default: if you need open it, you need to confirm the operation.
+New Yahoo webmail also sees a lot of improvement in identifying spam and phishing emails.
 For the malicious code hidden in the email, most of these webmail systems are able to block them easily.

 If you are using a local email client to receive such malicious emails, the risk is quite high.
 Your antivirus and antimalware software are usually useless with new threats.